theadimish/TiMi/README.md

-# TiMi
-🤖 TiMi – Your Personal AI Desktop Assistant
+# 🤖 TiMi – Your Personal AI Desktop Assistant
 TiMi (short for Tendentious Intrinsic Modus Inference) is a smart AI-powered voice assistant for Windows.
 Designed as a desktop application with a sleek PyQt5 GUI, TiMi listens to your voice commands and performs a wide range of useful tasks — from opening apps and playing music to checking the weather and battery status.

 Developed by Solo Coder Aditya — a creative mind passionate about AI, automation, and voice-powered systems.

-👤 Creator
+# 👤 Creator
 Aditya Mishra

-🚀 Features & Capabilities
+# 🚀 Features & Capabilities
-🎙️ Voice-Controlled Commands
+# 🎙️ Voice-Controlled Commands

 Speak naturally, TiMi listens and responds.

 Trigger tasks with simple phrases like "open YouTube", "what's the time", or "take a screenshot".

-🧠 Smart Wikipedia Search
+# 🧠 Smart Wikipedia Search

 Ask factual questions, and TiMi will summarize answers from Wikipedia.

-🌤️ Weather Updates
+# 🌤️ Weather Updates

 Instantly fetches the current temperature in Bengaluru (or modifiable to other locations).

-🔋 Battery Status Monitor
+# 🔋 Battery Status Monitor

 Announces battery percentage and gives power-saving advice.

-📸 Screenshot Capture
+# 📸 Screenshot Capture

 Takes and saves screenshots via voice prompt with custom names.

-📂 App & Browser Automation
+# 📂 App & Browser Automation

 Open/close: